-I picked up this book on recommendation from my mother and I was not disappointed.
+I picked up this book on recommendation from my mum and I was not disappointed.
 This is one of the most beautiful novels I have ever read.
 Even now its story has stayed with me.

 The book starts off with the main character, Jean Perdu.
 Jean runs a literary apothecary barge in Paris.
 He prescribes books to remedy all troubles.
 Yet, he struggles to face his own.

 Twenty years ago the love of his life, Manon, left him.
 To cope with the loss he stops experiencing life.
 He simply exists.
 His only passion the books he prescribes to his customers.
 His only solace a book called Southern Lights by an unknown author.

 When a woman moves into the flats where he lives everything changes.
 He is drawn to this woman, Catherine.
 Also, he gives her a table as she has no furniture.
 Inside the table is a letter Manon wrote twenty years ago that he put away unread.

 Encouraged by Catherine he reads the letter and by doing so shatters his entire world.
 Manon was dying.
 She wrote to him that she tried to leave him so he wouldn’t see her at the end but she doesn’t care.
 She wants him to come to her.
 In the village where she lives with her husband, Luc.
 To see him one last time before the end.
 But she understands if he doesn’t want to come.